Mmesek/mmesek.github.io/content/Journal/Interrail 2024/Day 6/index.md

 linktitle: Interrail
 title: Amsterdam - Day 2
 description: Tale of the sixth day with Interrail
+summary: |-
+  >Restful night
+  Yet no rest for the wicked
+  Fellow travellers
+  Yet no respite from the rain

+  Second day in Amsterdam!
+  Plan for today?
+A breakfast at the hostel, and off to the train after 11 am.
+Walking tour, stroopwaffle workshop and a museum of House music.
 tags:
   - Amsterdam
   - Netherlands